AeroVironment Switchblade

-The AeroVironment Switchblade is a miniature loitering munition, designed by AeroVironment and used by several branches of the United States military.
+The AeroVironment Switchblade is a miniature loitering munition designed by AeroVironment and used by several branches of the United States military.
 Small enough to fit in a backpack, the Switchblade launches from a tube, flies to the target area, and crashes into its target while detonating its explosive warhead.
-The name switchblade comes from the way the spring-loaded wings are folded up inside a tube and flip out once released.
+The name Switchblade comes from how the spring-loaded wings are folded inside a tube and flipped out once released.

-Introduced in 2011, the original Switchblade was rebranded the Switchblade 300 after the much larger and very different Switchblade 600 anti-armor variant was unveiled in 2020.
-The Blackwing, an unarmed variant of the Switchblade 300 was released in 2015.
+Introduced in 2011, the original Switchblade was rebranded the Switchblade 300 after the much larger and very different Switchblade 600 anti-armour variant was unveiled in 2020.
+The Blackwing, an unarmed variant of the Switchblade 300, was released in 2015.
 More than 700 Switchblade 300 drones were sent to Ukraine by the United States as part of an arms package after the 2022 Russian invasion of Ukraine.